-4. Our Business Focus 2023-2025
+4. Our Business Focus 2025-2027

-Mirabank vision goals are focused on building reputation, proving self-sustainability and showing potential for further growth.
+Within the strategic and business policy framework for the period 2025-2027 capital increase in two tranches (25 MEUR capital increase in 2025 and 25 MEUR capital increase in 2026) is envisaged.
+Capital increase would provide additional liquidity for the bank, that would provide necessary stability and that would be gradually used for loan disbursements to target profile corporate clients.
+Further, Mirabank vision goals are focused on building reputation, proving self-sustainability and showing potential for further growth.
 Bank looks to develop on the opportunity to become recognised as partner of trust within selected industries and focal point of UAE - Serbia economic relations.